-• FUEL CHOICE In 1993, BPA analyzed the following programs for possible fuel switching effects: Residential Weatherization, Manufactured Housing Acquisition Program (MAP), New Residential, Energy Smart Design (ESD), and Water Heating.
+- ADJUSTED SAVINGS: The adjusted savings reflect, in some cases, the end of a measure's life when BPA assumes the measures are no longer producing savings.
+In addition, the adjusted savings may reflect findings from evaluations that show savings are more or less than expected when the program was initiated or reflect revised reports submitted by utilities. - FUEL CHOICE: In 1993, BPA analyzed the following programs for possible fuel switching effects: Residential Weatherization, Manufactured Housing Acquisition Program (MAP), New Residential, Energy Smart Design (ESD) and Water Heating.
 These analyses concluded that the Residential Weatherization program had no fuel choice effect and only a modest effect on the Water Heating program.
 However, a fuel choice effect was found in the New Residential sector and MAP.
 This analysis concluded that the 1993 new residential program incentives from Long-Term Super Good Cents (LTSGC), Super Good Cents (SGC), Washington State Energy Code and/or Northwest Energy Code, and the MAP program do affect fuel choice.
-The report states that the incentives paid to build energy efficient electrically-heated homes throughout the region appear to be causing approximately 8 percent of the certified LTSGC homes and 6 percent of the new manufactured homes to be built using electricity when, absent the incentives, natural gas would have been the preferred fuel.
+The report states that the incentives paid to build energy efficient electrically heated homes throughout the region appear to be causing approximately 8 percent of the certified LTSGC homes and 6 percent of the new manufactured homes to be built using electricity when, absent the incentives, natural gas would have been the preferred fuel.
 The fuel choice impacts noted in the report are the result of builders responding to the available incentives from all the programs in their area.

-In the Commercial Sector, a similar fuel choice impact was found in the ESD program where analysis concluded that incentives did effect fuel choice decisions for HVAC equipment and water heating units.
+In the commercial sector, a similar fuel choice impact was found in the ESD program when analysis concluded that incentives did affect fuel choice decisions for HVAC equipment and water heating units.
 The incentives resulted in unintended fuel choice effects that accounted for 3 percent of the program savings occurring because the participants selected electricity instead of natural gas.
-The above fuel choice effects are incorporated into the program savings for LTSGC, MAP, and ESD.
+The above fuel choice effects are incorporated into the program savings for LTSGC, MAP and ESD.